 Planning for extra time

-When a loved one is frail, everything takes longer because he or she is moving more slowly.
+When someone is frail, everything takes a little longer because they move more slowly.

 Related Links